-Commercially available adaptive equipment doesn’t always meet the needs of those with unique challenges.
-Students may require special accommodations for seating or positioning, as well as items to optimize the vision they have.
-The ADC designs and constructs products to improve communication, provide stabilization of learning materials, aid in organizing space, time management and more.
-Most importantly, ADC items help students realize exploring the sensory world around them is pretty cool!
+Commercially available adaptive equipment doesn’t always meet the unique needs of our students.
+Some kids may require special accommodations for seating or positioning, and others may need items to optimize the vision they have.
+The products the ADC designs and constructs help students access learning and communication by stabilizing learning materials, organizing their space, managing the day, and so much more.
+Most importantly, ADC devices help students realize exploring the sensory world around them is pretty cool!

-If you have or work with a Perkins student, and are interested in a product or modification, contact the ADC.
-The staff will make a plan to observe or measure the child if needed and then begin fabrication.
+If you have or work with a Perkins student, and are interested in a product or modification, contact the ADC to start the process.
 The ADC also occasionally builds equipment for children not serviced by Perkins.
-Material and construction fees are determined on an item-to-item basis.
-To learn more, please contact the Perkins ADC.

-Interested people and groups are invited to come to the ADC to learn how to fabricate adaptive equipment.
-We aim to help with all parts of the construction process.
+Interested individuals and groups are invited to visit the ADC to learn how to fabricate adaptive equipment.
 If you are not a Perkins employee, fees for time and materials will apply.
-Several different types of arrangements can be made.